Constitution of the British Virgin Islands: Constitutional history

 The British Virgin Islands has had four written constitutions during its modern history.
 Although prior to 1954 various constitutional arrangements were made for the territory in relation to its former colonial legislatures and executive councils, there are few direct records remaining in relation to those provisions.

 From 1901, when the original Legislative Council was formally dissolved, until 1950 the territory was officially administered as part of the Leeward Islands Federation through the governor of the Leeward Islands.
 Following civil unrest in 1947 the territory was granted its first modern written constitution in 1950, although at this time it still remained part of the wider Federal Colony of the Leeward Islands.

 The main purpose of the 1950 Constitution was to re-devolve power back to the reformed Legislative Council in the British Virgin Islands from the governor of the Leeward Islands.
 Historically it is regarded a holding measure.
 It was famously described by McWelling Todman QC as "an instrument minimal in its intent and its effect."
 Historically it was a part of the process that eventually led to the more fundamental constitutional change.
 In 1954 the Constitution and Elections Act, 1954, was passed, which provided for universal adult suffrage for the first time in the territory's history (the 1950 general election had been conducted on the basis of votes of landowners who were able to pass a literacy test – scarcely a representative sample of the population as a whole in 1950).

 The British government had hoped that after the Leeward Islands Federation was abolished in 1956 the British Virgin Islands would join the new Federation of the West Indies, but there was little enthusiasm for that, and so eventually the 1967 Constitution was promulgated.

 The 1967 Constitution was eventually replaced by a revised and updated constitution which came into force on 1 June 1977, and the 1976 Constitution was amended at various points, including in 1994 pursuant to the Elections Act, 1994 to introduce "at-large" representatives into the legislature.
 The 1976 constitution was in turn superseded in 2007 by the current form which came into force on 15 June 2007.

+In 2022 a new constitutional review was undertaken, and the Commission issued its report and recommendations in February 2024.